wi5nia/TechnicalCommunityContent/Cloud Computing/Azure IaaS/Session 2 - Hands On (Draft)/Azure VM HOL.md

 The Azure Virtual Machine service gives you a lot of powerful options for configuring and deploying virtual machines into the Cloud.
 But remember, "with great power, comes great responsibility."
 Although VM's allow you to the greatest options for custom configuration, you are also signing up for the related responsibility of managing the VM, especially including timely application of OS and security patches.

 ---

-Copyright 2016 Microsoft Corporation.
-All rights reserved.
-Except where otherwise noted, these materials are licensed under the terms of the MIT License.
-You may use them according to the license as is most appropriate for your project.
-The terms of this license can be found at https://opensource.org/licenses/MIT.